 RevEarned = InputBox("Enter revenue earned", "Revenue Earned")

-- If the user selects “Yes,” the code then prompts the user to enter their name, product name, and revenue earned using input boxes.
-The values entered by the user are then stored in the SalesRep, Product, and RevEarned variables, respectively.
+- If the user selects “Yes,” the code prompts them to enter their name, product name, and revenue earned using input boxes.
+The values the user enters are then stored in the SalesRep, Product, and RevEarned variables, respectively.

 nextRow = WorksheetFunction.CountA(Sheets("Mysheet") _